Harold North: Early life

-Born on 31 October 1919 in Dunedin, New Zealand, Harold Leslie North was the son of William and Ruby North.
+Born on 31 October 1919 in Dunedin, New Zealand, Harold Leslie North was the son of William Charles Dingey North and Ruby Rogers North.
 He was educated at Otago Boys' High School from 1933 to 1935, proceeding to Wellington Technical College the following year.
 He later worked as a law clerk for a barrister and solicitor in Wellington.
 In early 1938, and desiring a career in the Royal Air Force (RAF), he applied for a short service commission.
 His application was provisionally accepted, and he proceeded to the United Kingdom in September, travelling aboard the RMS Rangitane.

 North, who was nicknamed 'Knockers', commenced pilot training on 31 October at No. 12 Elementary and Reserve Flying Training School at Prestwick, before going on to Uxbridge in mid-January 1939.
 He was confirmed in his short service commission, with effect from the date he began pilot training, and allocated the service number 41608.
 Further flight training was received at No. 9 Flying Training School at Hullavington, where he gained his wings in May.
 More advanced flying training followed, and he was granted a commission as a probationary pilot officer in early September.